grahamcarman/docs/astro/env-vars-global.md

 ## Default Runtime environment variables

 Astro Runtime images include environment variables that have different default values than on Apache Airflow.
-The following table lists these Airflow environment variables that have different default values on Astro Runtime.
-You can override the values of these variables for specific use cases.
+The following table shows a list of these variables and their values, which you can override for specific use cases.
 To edit the values of the default Airflow environment variables, see [Set environment variables on Astro](env-vars-astro.md).

 | Environment Variable                                            | Description                                                                                                                                                                                 | Value                                                                        |
 | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |